-Fortunately, Mimeo Photos makes it easy to customize your holiday cards.
-Try one of the chic styles below to bring a little light and laughter into your loved ones’ lives while staying totally on trend.
+Try some of our tips or apply similar styles to your holiday card this season.
+It'll be sure to bring a little light and laughter into your loved ones' lives while still staying on trend.

 A Cheeky Message